 All of these plants fare pretty well being grown in pots.
 Always remember to have fun and enjoy the fruits (and vegetables) of your labor.

-Pittsburgh Garden Center and Nursery
+Pittsburgh Garden and Greenhouse

-A&N Lawn Service, Inc., located in Franklin Park, 20 minutes north of Pittsburgh, has a garden center and nursery conveniently located on Reis Run Road.
+A&N Lawn Service, Inc., located in Franklin Park, 20 minutes north of Pittsburgh, has a garden and greenhouse conveniently located on Reis Run Road.
 Open year-round, we offer an abundant variety of plants, flowers and vegetables that are perfect for apartment gardens.
 Stop by A&N Lawn Service, Inc. today or call us at 412-931-9230.